 Another thing to note is that with Base Pads which are designed to add more than about two extra rounds, the magazine spring may become too lose to adequately push the spring follower.
 This can result in a failed lockback of the gun’s slide stop.
 A non issue with more compact Base Pads.

 Check out this thread on 1911 forum detailing users experience with poorly made Base Pads: https://www.1911forum.com/forums/showthread.php?t=931514

 How to choose the right Armanov Base Pad?

 Our premium Aluminum Base Pads are a culmination of many years of IPSC experience.
 We offer a range of different base pads models, here is a graph illustrating the key differences in our line-up for easy reference:

-- Race line Base Pads are the ultimate for performance efficiency in competition environments.
+- Speed line Base Pads are the ultimate for performance efficiency in competition environments.

 - MaXXXgrip line are the same shape as elegance, but with added gripping tape for increased utility.

 - Elegance line are the sleek looking of the bunch with premium-feel brushed aluminum bottom surface.